AREA44/vscode-LaTeX-support/README.md

 ## Contributing

 Contributions are greatly appreciated.
-Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.
+Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc. Reads [CONTRIBUTING] for detail.

 ## License